jgmamxmn/CSharp-Auth/README.md

 **Authentication for PHP, but actually for C#.**

 Port of PHP-Auth for C#.
+Everyone says "don't roll your own authentication library", so here we are.

 Currently only supports Postgresql, the Shim.PDO wrapper should be easy enough to replicate for other databases.
 Uses Npgsql for the Postgresql connection.

+It isn't directly integrated with a webserver.
+Cookies, session, and headers are loosely emulated through `_COOKIE`, `_SESSION`, and `_SERVER` objects.
+Importantly _*these are static objects*_ so you'll need to figure out a better way to manage them in a real server environment...

 ## Simple usage